 Choosing the right one that matches your needs (and your telescope) is therefore very important and requires some research.
 For instance, if you get one of those cheap yellow filters, similar to those for observing eclipses, all you’ll see is a red-yellowish disc with sunspots as black dots and virtually no details.

-Also, a high-quality filter not only will ensure safety to you and your instruments but will also provide sharper images through the eyepiece or camera.
+A high-quality filter, on the other hand, not only will ensure safety to you and your instruments but will also provide sharper images through the eyepiece or camera.

 These are some of the most common filters in amateur solar imaging: